jmcnamara/XlsxWriter/dev/docs/source/chart.rst

 ..
 Note::
-   Chart sheets, i.e, charts that occupy an entire worksheet in a workbook are note yet supported.
+   Chart sheets, i.e, charts that occupy an entire worksheet in a workbook are not supported yet.
 They will be added in the next 1-2 releases.

 The following is a small working example or adding an embedded chart::

     from xlsxwriter.workbook import Workbook

     workbook = Workbook('chart.xlsx')
     worksheet = workbook.add_worksheet()

     # Create a new Chart object.
     chart = workbook.add_chart({'type': 'column'})

     # Write some data to add to plot on the chart.
     data = [
         [1, 2, 3, 4, 5],